Irrational

 dysfunctional beliefs that people often hold.

-It is a dire necessity for adult humans to be loved or approved by virtually
+is a dire necessity for adult humans to be loved or approved by

-One absolutely must be competent, adequate, and achieving in all important
+absolutely must be competent, adequate, and achieving in all

 villains if they do not.
 They are their bad acts.

-It is awful and terrible when things are not the way one would very much like
+is awful and terrible when things are not the way one would very

-If something is or may be dangerous or fearsome, then one should be constantly
+something is or may be dangerous or fearsome, then one should be

 easier to avoid them.

-One must be quite dependent on others and need them and you cannot mainly run
+must be quite dependent on others and need them and you cannot

-One's past history is an all-important determiner of one's present behavior and
+past history is an all-important determiner of one's present

-because something once strongly affected one's life, it should indefinitely have
+behavior and because something once strongly affected one's life, it

 Other people's disturbances are horrible and one must feel upset about them.